cclvi256/cclvi256/README.md

 # Hi there 👋🏻

-## I am ...
+- I am ...

-- A freshman at Github
   - An undergraduate majoring in SE at Harbin Institute of Technology
   - A typical INTP

-## I'm good at ...
+- I'm good at ...

-- C# programming
   - Using Linux on desktops and servers
   - Using `git clone` command :P

-## I'm learning ...
+- I’m currently learning ...
   - Software construction
   - Java programming
   - Web development

-## I'm planning to ...
+- I'm planning to Learn ...

-- Learn more, including but not limited to ...
-  - Advanced C# development
+  - Functional programming, using Scala or F#
-  - Making packages for mainstream Linux distros
+  - Making packages of mainstream Linux distros, although for myself
-  - Network programming, LaTeX, project deployment, etc.
+  - Network programming, Typst, project deployment, etc.
-- Start an open source project with GitHub
+- How to reach me ...
+  - Email: cristaux60.08@gmail.com

 ---